Disability Access: ABOUT US/CONTACT INFORMATION

 A PERSONAL NOTE

 Welcome to Dalton State!
-It is my hope that this libguide will provide you with a wealth of information about the Disability Access office.
+It is my hope that this libguide will provide you with a wealth of information about Disability Access.
 It is important to me to build a relationship with students, faculty, and staff so that I am able to assist you in whatever areas I can.
 I am available at any time for questions.
-Thank you for taking time to explore the Disability Access office and I look forward to serving you.
+Thank you for taking time to explore Disability Access and I look forward to serving you.

 WHO ARE THESE SERVICES FOR?